telefonicaid/fiware-cosmos/cosmos-admin/README.md

 ```

 As explained before, some administrative scripts used by Cosmos need certain system logs are rotated at the same frequency the scripts are run, in order to synchronize them.
 This is the case for `/var/log/secure`, the file where the ssh daemon logs.
-The directives for rotating this file are within the Syslog specific configuration (`/etc/logrotate.d/syslog`), which simply adds a post-rotation execution of a command (the `rsyslogd` daemon restart) to the general configration; thus, it is rotated in a per week fashion.
+The directives for rotating this file are within the Syslog specific configuration (`/etc/logrotate.d/syslog`), which simply adds a post-rotation execution of a command (the `rsyslogd` daemon restart) to the general configuration; thus, it is rotated in a per week fashion.
 Nevertheless, we may need this file is rotated daily if the `get_user_stats.sh` script is run in a per day fashion as well.
 In order to achieve this, we must create a specific rotation directives file at `/etc/logrotate.d/` for the `/var/log/secure` file, let's say `/etc/logrotate.d/ssh-secure`, with the following content:

 ```
 $ cat /etc/logrotate.d/ssh-secure